Electric supercharger

 An electric supercharger is a specific type of supercharger for internal combustion engines that uses an electrically powered forced-air system that contains an electric motor to pressurize the intake air.
 By pressurizing the air available to the engine intake system, the air becomes more dense, and is matched with more fuel, producing the increased horsepower to the wheels.

 Power supply for electric superchargers

 An electric supercharger, if supplied by common stock electric accumulators, runs independent of the engine to which it provides its boost.
 However, electrical energy consumed is often higher than what a production-line generator (e.g. alternator) of the engine can supply.
 Larger alternators are therefore fitted to recharge accumulators during the engine run.

+Ultimately the electric power for the supercharger must be generated by the engine-driven electrical generator(s) whether they are direct-current generators or alternators - technically called alternating current generators - producing internal alternating current power which is internally rectified into direct current output.

+All electricity storage components from batteries to capacitors are capable only of storing direct current.
+The conversion of engine mechanical power into electrical power for a supercharger that converts electrical power into mechanical power and then into "boost" is significantly less energy efficient than an engine-driven supercharger.

 Efficiency

 The efficiency of an electric supercharger is curbed by several energy conversion losses (alternator for charging), damp energy while charging the accumulators and the compressor providing boost.
 The losses are in general higher than direct kinematic linkage of intake air compressor to engine crankshaft.
 If the vehicle implements kinetic energy recovery, then the battery can be charged on otherwise wasted energy.